2025 Tennessee Tech Golden Eagles football team

-The 2025 Tennessee Tech Golden Eagles football team represent Tennessee Technological University as a member of the OVC–Big South Football Association during the 2025 NCAA Division I FCS football season.
-They are led by second-year head coach Bobby Wilder, the Golden Eagles play home games at Tucker Stadium in Cookeville, Tennessee.
+The 2025 Tennessee Tech Golden Eagles football team represented Tennessee Tech University as a member of the OVC–Big South Football Association during the 2025 NCAA Division I FCS football season.
+They were led by second-year head coach Bobby Wilder.
+The Golden Eagles played home games at Tucker Stadium in Cookeville, Tennessee.
 After a win against the Davidson in Week 3, the Golden Eagles started 3–0 for the first time since 1977.

 Offseason

 Preseason poll

-The Big South-OVC Conference released their preseason poll on July 16, 2025.
+The OVC–Big South Football Association released its preseason poll on July 16, 2025.
 The Golden Eagles were picked to finish first in the conference.